-Rolisa Tutwyler serves as the Liaison to the Faculty Director of the Pro Humanitate Institute and as the Business Manager for the Anna Julia Cooper Center on Gender, Race and Politics in the South.
+Rolisa Tutwyler serves as the Business Manager for the Pro Humanitate Institute and for the Anna Julia Cooper Center.
 Prior to coming to Wake Forest she was the client relations manager for Nextions, a consulting firm in Chicago.
 She also served as the project coordinator for the Center for the Study of Race, Politics and Culture at the University of Chicago.

 Kelly Larrimore, Office Manager Program Administrator

 Kelly Larrimore currently serves as the Office Manager Program Administrator for the Pro Humanitate Institute.
 She began her career at Wake Forest University in 2006 working for University Stores.
 She joined the Division of Campus Life in September of 2008 working with the areas of student development and service.
 In her role at the Pro Humanitate Institute, Kelly serves as the primary administrative contact for the office and works closely with programs and events such as: Hit the Bricks, Project Pumpkin, and Wake ‘n Shake.
 She also serves as the advisor for D.E.S.K.
 (Discovering Education through Student Knowledge).

 Fahim Gulamali, Assistant Director of Social Justice Education and Programming